Star Wars Galaxies Chronicles

 Yil Geivan was the leader of Exodus and war strategist for Crystal Valley, when all three of our brother guilds collaborated in Fall 2003.
 He is one of my best friends from that time and he also recruited me into Trinity (they were then split between World of Warcraft and Star Wars Galaxies).
 Trinity would later introduce me to EVE Online in 2010.

-Grandor split into three separate ways by the end of 2002:
+Grandor split into three separate ways at the end of 2002:

 • Paragon Federation <TPF> (council leadership, Borg Iskaw was the last acting leader)